Economic Vitality

 Key Vital Sign Messages

 • The region is making progress with overall growth in natural resource industries.
-This is largely driven by growth in the recreation and tourism sector which represents almost 78% of natural resource employment and about 82% of natural resource wages.
+This is largely driven by growth in the recreation and tourism sector which represents almost 71% of natural resource employment and about 77% of natural resource wages.
+This proportion declined in 2020 compared to 2019 due to the effects of COVID-19 pandemic on recreation and tourism, especially the hospitality sector.
+However, signs of recovery in this industry and overall in the natural resource industries is evident in 2021.

-• Wages in fishing and timber have declined in real terms, while aquaculture, agriculture, and recreation each have increased by approximately 4 to 5% per year since 2005.
+• Wages in fishing have declined in real terms, while aquaculture, agriculture, and recreation each have increased by approximately 4% to 6% per year since 2005.
+Timber wages have only increased by about 0.4% since 2005.

-• The percentage of natural resource industry employment and wages compared to all employment and wages varies across counties from approximately 1 to 14%.
-Natural resource industries tend to account for a higher percentage of wage and employment in rural counties with more recreational opportunities, such as San Juan, Clallam, Jefferson, and Whatcom Counties.
+• The percentage of natural resource industry employment and wages compared to all employment and wages varies across counties from approximately 1 to 21%.
+Natural resource industries tend to account for a higher percentage of wage and employment in rural counties with more recreational opportunities, such as San Juan, Clallam, Whatcom, Jefferson, Mason, Island, Kitsap, and Skagit Counties.

-• Combined product value, or prices paid to producers for unprocessed timber, fish, shellfish, crops, and livestock from 2005 through 2019 averaged about $1.7 billion ($2019) annually.
-Since 2005, the combined value of natural resource industry products has increased and decreased over the years.
+• Combined product value, or prices paid to producers for unprocessed timber, fish, shellfish, crops, and livestock from 2005 through 2021 averaged about $1.8 billion ($2021) annually.
+Since 2005, the combined value of natural resource industry products has increased and decreased over the years, with the most recent decrease in 2020.

-• Commercial fishing value (finfish and shellfish) declined significantly from $114 million in 2017 to about $69 million in 2019 ($2019).
+• Commercial fishing value (finfish and shellfish) declined significantly from $122 million ($2021) in 2017 to about $86 million ($2021) in 2021, with a sharp decline between 2017 and 2018.
 This was driven by a decrease in finfish numbers resulting in part from low coho returns and resulting fishery closures.

 While economics is a component of all the Vital Signs to varying degrees (through funding, costs, benefits, and incentives), the indicators for the Economic Vitality Vital Sign are linked to other Vital Signs in more specific ways.
 For example,